The best hotels in Heidelberg

 Don't book in the Altstadt for a business trip unless your meetings are there specifically.
 The narrow streets and tourist crowds on Hauptstrasse make getting a taxi or Uber out to the science park on Im Neuenheimer Feld unnecessarily painful.
 Stadtmitte and Bergheim are faster and more practical.

-Heidelberg's best neighborhoods
+Heidelberg's best hotel regions

 Altstadt is the obvious first choice. you're on Hauptstrasse, steps from the castle funicular and the Alte Brücke.
 But Neuenheim across the Neckar is quieter, cheaper, and frankly more charming once you know it.